 Lume Cube 2.0

 The LED lights integrated into smartphones are adequate for a handful of situations, but they’re far from perfect.
 To add more light to the scene or, better yet, to take the light off-camera to make it more interesting, try the Lume Cube 2.0.
 The lighting accessory is ideal for anything from serious smartphone photography to better selfies and more flattering live streams.
-The light is Bluetooth connected, which means the light will sync to your smartphone as a flash along with the option of using the light as a continuous light source.
+The light is Bluetooth connected, which means it will sync to your smartphone as a flash or can be used as a continuous light source.
 The Lume Cube is also adjustable so you can get the right amount of light in the image and comes with gels to help get the color right, too.
 As an added bonus, the Lume Cube is easily portable and also waterproof and can also be used with action cameras.
 The Lume Cube 2.0 offers a better battery life and a low light mode over the original model.

 Fujifilm Instax Share SP-3

-Sure, most of your photos will probably just end up on Instagram, but sometimes it’s nice move your photos off the screen and into the physical world.
-Instant film photography has a seen a huge resurgence in recent years, and the Instax Share SP-3 instant printer combines the best features of phone photography with instant film.
-Using Fujifilm Instax Square film cartridges, you can send photos wirelessly from your phone directly to the printer to have them turned into Polaroid-like prints to hand out to friends and family.
-While there are lots of great mobile photo printers out there, the larger print size helps the SP-3 top the list.
+Yes, many of your photos will presumably just end up on Instagram, but sometimes it’s nice to transfer your pictures from the digital world into physical print form.
+Instant film photography has a seen a massive resurgence in the past few years, and the Instax Share SP-3 instant printer merges the most beneficial features of phone picture-taking with instant film.
+Using Fujifilm Instax Square film cartridges, you can transfer images wirelessly from your mobile device directly to the printer to have them transformed into super cool Polaroid-like prints to give to all your friends and family.
+While there are plenty of great mobile photo printers on the market today, the bigger print size rockets the SP-3 straight to the top of our list of faves.

-Your iPhone might never be a GoPro, but the Hitcase Pro will get it darn near close.
-Hitcase Pro is a waterproof, shockproof, and mountable case for your iPhone that effectively turns it into a rugged action cam.
-As you’d expect from an action cam, it features the same mounting system as the GoPro, meaning it shouldn’t be too hard to find accessories and mounting plates for every possible situation.
-There are even add-on lenses to extend the imaging capabilities of your iPhone.
-The Hitcase Pro is available for most iPhone models from the iPhone 6 to the iPhone 11 Max.
+Your iPhone may never become a GoPro, but the Hitcase Pro will get it very close.
+Hitcase Pro is a watertight, shock-absorbing, mountable case for your iPhone that expertly transforms it into a rough and tough adventure camera.
+As you’d probably assume from an activity camera, it highlights an identical mounting method as the GoPro, indicating that it shouldn’t be too difficult to find accessories and mounting plates for every conceivable circumstance.
+There are even add-on lenses to expand the photo and video-capturing skills of your iPhone.
+The Hitcase Pro is available for most iPhone models, including anywhere from the iPhone 6 to the iPhone 11 Max.